‘Happy Days’ Star Ron Howard Praises Henry Winkler For Improvising ‘Iconic Fonz Move’ As He Shades Trump

-Happy Days star Ron Howard offered praised to his longtime co-star Henry Winkler after the former Fonzie actor seemingly poked fun at Donald Trump’s apparent difficulty drinking a glass of water.
+Happy Days star Ron Howard offered praise to his longtime co-star Henry Winkler after the former Fonzie actor seemingly poked fun at Donald Trump’s apparent difficulty drinking a glass of water.

 On Twitter, Howard, who played Richie Cunningham on the 1970s sitcom, retweeted Winkler’s recent video in which he showed off the fact that he can drink a glass of water using just one hand.
 In the short clip, the now-white haired, Emmy-winning actor was seen waving his left hand aside as he held a glass of water in his right hand and drank from it.